 Allergic reactions to peanuts or other nuts occur in 1 out of 100 infants and 1 out of every 200 adults.
 That's considered relatively common.

 By comparison, allergic reactions to coconut have been considered relatively rare.

-Take some coconut oil or milk and rub a little on your upper arm.
+Take a little coconut oil or coconut milk and rub it on your upper or lower arm.
 Massage in well.
 Wait a day or so and see if a rash or itching develops.
 If that happens, then you know whatever coconut food you rubbed on your arm will cause an issue internally.
 Do this for every coconut food you wish to consume.